-A library’s local authority database stands in contrast to cooperative (or aggregate) authority databases maintained on a regional, national, or international scale.
-Libraries can participate in cooperative cataloging programs allowing them access to a pool of shared authority records as well as the ability to contribute new or updated records to the shared database.
+A library’s local authority database stands in contrast to cooperative authority databases maintained on a regional, national, or international scale.
+Libraries can participate in cooperative cataloging programs allowing them access to a pool of shared authority records as well as allowing them to contribute new or updated records to the shared database.
+Cooperative cataloging programs provide participating libraries documentation and policies clarifying how to apply metadata content standards when contributing authority records to the authority database.
 The Library of Congress’s Program for Cooperative Cataloging (PCC) maintains various cooperative cataloging initiatives including the Name Authority Cooperative Program (NACO) and the Subject Authority Cooperative Program (SACO).
-These two programs create and maintain a national database of authority records that can be leveraged by libraries in the creation and maintenance of their own local catalogs.
-Libraries participating in these cooperative programs can automate bringing records from the shared cooperative databases into their local authority database.
+These two programs create and maintain a shared national database of authority records that can be leveraged by libraries in the creation and maintenance of their own local catalogs.
+Libraries can automate the integration of records from the shared cooperative databases into their local authority database whether they participate in the programs or not.

-Learning how to perform authority work is more often accomplished on the job than in library school, especially to the level of competence that is required to effectively maintain good authority control.
-This can be achieved through a combination of in-house training, attendance at workshops or online trainings, staying up to date on library literature related to authority control, and regular, practical application through mentored authority work during cataloging activities.

 Automated authority control

-Many libraries use vendors to obtain authority records and to purchase authority control services as means of automating the clean up of headings in their bibliographic database and the maintenance of their local authority file.
+Many libraries use vendors to obtain authority records and to purchase authority control services as means of automating the clean up of access points in their bibliographic database and the maintenance of their local authority file.
 Due to the labor-intensive nature of authority control, outsourcing some of this work can increase efficiency and control costs.
 The number of options for outsourcing authority control services has decreased in recent years to a handful of vendors, the majority of which provide similar services.
 When a library is shopping for an authority control vendor, a formal request for proposal (RFP) may be issued, allowing for vendors to respond to the library’s listed requirements and formally bid their services for comparison.
 However, a simple price quote request may be sufficient for the library’s needs, as long as there is thorough communication between the library and each potential vendor about the specific services that will be included and documentation of these options.

-Once a vendor has been selected, the library works with an assigned project manager to develop a project profile which documents the library’s selections on a number of processing options related to file transfer, bibliographic record cleanup and enrichment, bibliographic heading and authority file matching, record output, and reporting.
+Once a vendor has been selected, the library works with a representative from the vendor to develop a project profile which documents the library’s selections on a number of processing options related to file transfer, bibliographic record cleanup and enrichment, bibliographic access point and authority file matching, record output, and reporting.
 Processing samples can usually be requested before or after contract signing to establish expectations for the results of the desired service.

 Automated authority control processing of the library’s full bibliographic database establishes a master or base file.
-The library’s bibliographic headings are cleaned up and normalized in preparation for matching against the selected authority files, especially Library of Congress Names and Subjects.
-If a heading matches the 1XX or 4XX from an authority record, the authorized form will be inserted into the bibliographic record and the authority record will be included in the output files.
-The library receives a cleaned up file of their bibliographic records and all the associated authority records to load into their ILS.
-Customizable reports are also included, allowing libraries to follow up the automated processing with any needed manual review for headings that could not be confidently matched by the machine.
+The library’s bibliographic access points are cleaned up and normalized in preparation for matching against the selected authority files, especially the Library of Congress Name Authority File (NAF) and Library of Congress Subject Headings (LCSH).
+If an access point matches the 1XX or 4XX from an authority record, the authorized form will be inserted into the bibliographic record and the authority record will be included in the output files.
+While this is primarily an automated matching process, sometimes human oversight is required to detect and correct false matches.
+The library then receives a cleaned up file of their bibliographic records and all the associated authority records to load into their ILS.
+Customizable reports are also included, allowing libraries to follow up the automated processing with any needed manual review for access points that could not be confidently matched by the machine.
 This maximizes the benefits of an automated authority control workflow while allowing library staff to focus their efforts on the authority work that most needs their expert evaluation.